The NRO Experience

 Yes, you can bring a vehicle.
 Housing assignments are determined based on how many musicians bring cars as parking spaces at accommodations are limited.
 Musicians are responsible for paid parking should they choose to drive to the performance/rehearsal venue (Riverwalk Center).

-We LOVE animals and are an extremely pet-friendly community!
+We love animals and are an extremely pet-friendly community!
 However, NO pets are allowed in housing or concert venues allotted to the NRO.
-If you need your animal-fix, there are tons of dogs to say hello to during your stay.
-Warning: Don’t pet the wildlife.
+No exceptions.
+If you need your animal-fix, there is plenty of wildlife to observe and tons of dogs to say hello to during your stay.

 No. At the music director’s discretion, there may be principal/solo part auditions.
 This will be announced shortly before your arrival or will occur mid-season depending on the performance date.